Ik0ri4n/ik0page/src/content/blog/2024/03_hacklu-24-regex.md

 in theory just another Path symbol.
 But somehow, my generated solution did not work as is.
 That shouldn't happen, or so I thought, but quickly ignored it when I found that a bunch of spaces before the first line fixed that.
-If you're not to keen to look at regex specifics, you should [skip this too](#building-a-valid-solution).
+If you're not to keen to look at regex specifics, you can skip the code itself.
+I summarized what it does below.

 What happens here stems from the way uniqueness checks are implemented: